By Paige N @ Acuity

 While each claim outcome is dependent on the facts of the particular case, in each of these examples, coverage beyond a standard property, general liability, or business owners policy would be required to cover the loss.

 Talk to your agent to ensure your current policy includes these important coverages.
-Keep in mind, here at Acuity, we have a special business owner program for car care shops that offers all these coverages to help protect your business from unforeseen losses.
+Keep in mind, Our carrier Acuity has a special business owner program for car care shops that offers all these coverages to help protect your business from unforeseen losses.

 Original article shared here: